-Before your baby is born, there are a few things you need to organise.
-If you want a surname other than the standard legal choice, you must register this with the civil registry.
-This can be done before the baby is born.
+You can choose your baby's last name yourself.
+This can be your own last name, that of the co-mother or that of your partner.
+As of 1 January 2024, you can also give your baby the last names of both parents.
+You must go to the civil registry together to have this registered.
+You can do this before the birth.
+If you are unable to choose a last name or do not register one in time, the law will decide what your baby's last name will be.
+This name will depend on your personal situation.
 If you are not married and not in a registered partnership, your partner can acknowledge your baby so they can share parental authority with you.
 It is best to take care of this before the birth, as it saves a lot of extra work afterwards.
 For more information, go to www.rijksoverheid.nl/kindkrijgen.
+You can also read more information here about the consequences for allowances, medical expenses and insurance for your baby.